Gold Beach

 Windsurfing

 Windsurfers can practice their skills and enjoy their hobby in the ocean around the Pistol River area.
-Be advised that this area might be a little hard for beginners and is more suited for more experienced windsurfers.
+However, this spot may be challenging for beginners and is more suited for experienced windsurfers.

 Adventures Nearby